-At any time, including after receiving Simplified Process, Fast Track, supplemental review, feasibility, system impact, and/or facilities study results, the Interconnection Customer or the EPS Operator may identify modifications to the planned interconnection that may improve the costs and benefits (including reliability) of the interconnection, and/or the ability of the EPS Operator to accommodate the interconnection.
+At any time, including after receiving Simplified Process, Fast Track, supplemental review, feasibility, system impact, and/or facilities study results, the Interconnection Customer or the EPS Operator may identify modifications to the planned interconnection that may improve the costs and benefits (including reliability) of the interconnection.
 The Interconnection Customer shall submit to the EPS Operator, in writing, all proposed modifications to any information provided in the Interconnection Application.